 The top 25: Gen Tsuchikawa, CEO and CIO, Sony Innovation Fund and Innovation Growth Ventures

-Gen Tsuchikawa is vice-president (VP) of corporate development for Japan-headquartered electronics producer Sony Corporation and chief executive and chief investment manager of its corporate venture capital (CVC) vehicles: Sony Innovation Fund (SIF) and Innovation Growth Ventures (IGV), with $285m under management.
+Gen Tsuchikawa is vice-president (VP) of corporate development for Japan-headquartered electronics producer Sony Corporation and chief executive and chief investment manager of its corporate venture capital (CVC) vehicles: Sony Innovation Fund (SIF) and Innovation Growth Fund (IGF), with over $250m under management.

 Hiroki Totoki, representative corporate executive officer, senior executive vice-president and chief financial officer of Sony, said: “Over the last 15 years, Gen has embodied Sony’s ongoing commitment to innovation, an attribute which runs throughout our company’s DNA.

 “He has driven a wide range of strategic initiatives, spanning the spectrum of Sony’s diverse businesses worldwide.
 Under Gen’s leadership, SIF has grown from its founding in 2016 into an established venture firm while promoting open innovation throughout Sony.

 “Now with over 60 investments, Gen and his global team provide tremendous value to entrepreneurs across the globe and have expanded our vision and reach by spearheading the newly launched IGF, in partnership with Daiwa Capital Holdings.